Gandaki Boarding School: Dr P.V Chandy GBS Scholarship Trust

-Although the scholarship programme is continuing with the financial support of donor agencies, individual donors and the government of Nepal, it seemed imperative to open a trust in order to provide a strong financial security to the scholarship programme even after the UMN withdraws its support to the school.
-For this reason, Dr. P. V Chandy GBS Trust was established at the initiation of UMN expatriate Principal, Dr. P. V Chandy with the approval of the GBS Management committee and the United Mission to Nepal.
-The trust has been registered with the Government of Nepal, District Administration office, Kaski.
+Although the scholarship program is continuing with the financial support of donor agencies, individual donors and the government of Nepal, it seemed imperative to open a trust in order to provide a strong financial security to the scholarship program even after the UMN withdraws its support from the school.
+For this reason, Dr. P. V Chandy GBS Trust was established at the initiation of the UMN expatriate Principal, Dr. P. V Chandy, with the approval of the GBS Management committee and the United Mission to Nepal.
+The trust has been registered with the Government of Nepal, District Administration Office, Kaski.

 Dr. P. V Chandy is the chief patron of this trust, and a committee consisting of 10 members has been formed under the chairperson of EX.
 Rt Hon.
 Member of the Raj Parisad Standing Committee, Mr. Ganesh Bahdur Gurung.
-48.5 million (4.85 crore) rupees has been raised and deposited at fixed accounts.
-Its mission is to raise the fund up to 10 million (10 crore) rupees so that the scholarship programme can continue to survive from the interest of the trust even after the withdrawal of the UMN's involvement.
+48.5 million (4.85 crore) rupees have been raised and deposited in fixed accounts.
+Its mission is to raise the fund to 10 million (10 crore) rupees so that the scholarship program can continue to sustained by the interest of the trust even after the withdrawal of the UMN's involvement.